nhancio/SP6-PregnancyRiskDetector/README.md

-# AI4TG App User Journey

 ## Overview
-The AI4TG app is designed to predict outcomes based on user-provided data.
+The predict app is designed to predict outcomes based on user-provided data.
 It includes a login system, a dashboard for data submission, and a results page to display predictions.

 ## User Journey